gwen-interpreter/gwen/README.md

    Feature: Gwen Interpreter

   Scenario: Automation by interpretation
-      Given an acceptance specification
+      Given a feature specification
-        And a software system
+        And a target system
        When gwen is invoked
        Then the specification is interpreted
+        And the feature is executed
         And the system is evaluated
 ```